 Early Career and Mid-Career Awards

 Sponsored by the ATVB and PVD Councils

 Applications for these awards may be made by submitting abstracts for presentation at ATVB 2014.
-The deadline for award submission is January 24, 2014.
+The deadline for award submission has been extended to January 29, 2014.

 • Kenneth M. Brinkhous Young Investigator Prize in Thrombosis recognizes outstanding endeavors by new investigators in fundamental and applied research in thrombosis, including the mechanism, detection, treatment and prevention of thrombotic disorders.